-The Essenes were a New Testament religious sect that existed from the second century B.C. to the first century A.D.
-Of the three main religious groups mentioned by Josephus, they are the only ones not mentioned in Scripture.
-Some scholars believe they originated when several priests who descended from Zadok (the first High Priest to serve in the temple) left the service of Jerusalem's temple.
+Some scholars believe the Essenes originated when several priests who descended from Zadok (the first High Priest to serve in the temple) left the service of Jerusalem's temple.
 Others, like the Jewish Encyclopedia of 1906, believed that the Essenes were a branch of the Pharisees who conformed to the most rigid rules of Levitical purity.

 The Essenes believed in an immortal soul and that all things should be credited to God.
-They shared all their possessions with each other.
-They also were generally celibate.
-Josephus wrote in his history of the Jews that at least 4,000 men practiced their lifestyle.
-The lifestyle of the Essenes forbids the swearing of oaths and from sacrificing animals.
+They shared all their possessions with each other and were generally celibate.
+Their beliefs forbid the swearing of oaths and from sacrificing animals.
 Additionally, they carried weapons only for protection against robbers and did not own slaves.
-Because of their communal ownership of all things, they did not engage in trading.
-The Roman Army likely destroyed their monastic lifestyle around 68 A.D. during the First Jewish War against the Roman Empire.
+Because the Essenes believed in communal ownership of all things they did not engage in trading.
+The Roman Army likely destroyed their monastic lifestyle around 68 A.D. during the First Jewish War against the Empire.

 Herod the Great's Favor